Training in Animal Models of Infectious Diseases (AMID)

 How to Apply

-Applications are accepted as positions become available, which will be announced by email to faculty and students in the relevant graduate groups.
-A completed application with the following components should be compiled as a single PDF file and submitted by email to Ms. Kassie Woltmon (email@example.com).
+Applications are accepted beginning May 1 with the expectation that funding will begin July 1.
+A completed application with the following components should be compiled as a single PDF file and submitted by email to Ms. Kassie Woltmon (email@example.com) no later than June 1.

 - Summary of research proposal (1 page maximum, excluding references)